apache/trafficcontrol/docs/source/api/deliveryservices_sslkeys_generate_letsencrypt.rst

 Request Structure
 -----------------
-:key:             The 'xml_id' of the :term:`Delivery Service` for which keys will be generated
+:key:             The :ref:`ds-xmlid` of the :term:`Delivery Service` for which keys will be generated
-:version:         The version of the keys being generated
+:version:         An integer that defines the "version" of the key - which may be thought of as the sequential generation; that is, the higher the number the more recent the key
 :hostname:        The desired hostname of the :term:`Delivery Service`

-	.. note:: In most cases, this must be the same as the :term:`Delivery Service` URL'
+	.. note:: In most cases, this must be the same as the :ref:`ds-example-urls`

-:cdn:             The CDN of the :term:`Delivery Service` for which the certs will be generated
+:cdn:             The name of the CDN of the :term:`Delivery Service` for which the certs will be generated
-:deliveryservice: The :term:`Delivery Service` for which keys will be generated

 .. code-block:: http
 	:caption: Request Example